Outfest Los Angeles

 The best arguments in the world won’t change a person’s heart.
 The only thing that can do that is a good story.

-NORTH STAR is a story based on my own experiences of being in a same-sex, multi-cultural relationship.
+NORTH STAR is a story based on my own experiences of being in a same-gender, multi-cultural relationship.
+And, what it can feel like when you don’t feel free to express your voice.
 Writing it required a truth and vulnerability that was, quite frankly, frightening to expose.

-Here, I’ve imagined a middle-aged gay couple living in a rural-American ranch setting.
-James is a patriotic man of color, a good partner, and hard-working rancher with a husband, Craig, who is dying of degenerative ailments.
+Here, I’ve imagined a middle-aged couple living in a rural American ranch setting.
+James is a patriotic man, a good partner, and hard-working rancher with a husband, Craig, who is dying of degenerative ailments.
 This story unites themes of loss, dedication, isolation and family, while using love as its true North.

 I’ve found the script to be a sort of Rorschach test, allowing people to project their own beliefs and experiences onto the story in ways that opens a dialogue about the dignity of marriage, choices made in families and the power of love.

-NORTH STAR has brought together an exceptional dreamteam of talented and notable filmmakers who believe strongly in the film’s potential to touch audiences.
+NORTH STAR has brought together an exceptional dream-team of talented and notable filmmakers who believe strongly in the film’s potential to touch audiences.
 NORTH STAR is a film that is meant to bring deep-seated blind spots in all of us into focus.
+Especially in a time when Constitutional rights are at risk of being removed.

 This story is not about ‘those people.’
 It’s about all of us.